hackclub/hackclub/workshops/pixel_art_pad/README.md

 We need a java file in this project.
 The java file will provide functionality to the web canvas.
 Create a file called `index.java` by pressing the new file icon on the files pane.

+As mentioned earlier, we're going to be writing the functionality for the pixel art pad in Java.
+So, let's create a file called `index.java` by clicking the "new file" icon at the top of the sidebar.

 ![Creating index.java](https://cloud-czzce7b1v.vercel.app/0creatingjava.gif)

-Finally, you will be having two files called `index.html` and `index.java`.
+You should now have two files called `index.html` and `index.java`.

 ## Part 5: Building The Pixel Art Pad

 ### 1) index.html

-First, let us write the required HTML code for the pixel art pad.
-You will be having the following code in `index.html` by default :
+First, let's write the required HTML code for the pixel art pad.
+Repl.it should have already added some starter code to the `index.html` file:

 ```html
 <!DOCTYPE html>